-Existing laws already provide individuals with limited rights to access and review certain types of justice information.
-Setting an appropriate level of access and review in the context of an integrated justice information system was a point of contention for subcommittee members.
+Setting an appropriate level of access and review in the context of an integrated justice information system for information beyond criminal history records was a point of contention for subcommittee members.
 Some recommended broad rights on the grounds that greater transparency and error correction promoted public trust in the administration of justice.
-Others, premised upon many ways an individual could be incidentally mentioned in an integrated justice system, advocated limiting individuals' access and review rights to instances where the government labeled that individual a suspect or offender.
-These members argued that it was not the justice system's purpose to provide a new service whereby individuals could request and be provided a comprehensive list of every time they are referred to in justice records.
-This principle does not set a specific scope or breadth of the right of access and review granted to individuals.
-The principle does, however, call for agencies to articulate exceptions to the right to review and challenge.
+Others, premised upon the many ways an individual could be incidentally mentioned in an integrated justice system, advocated limiting individuals' access and review rights to instances where the government labeled that individual a suspect or offender.
+These members argued that it was not the justice system's purpose to provide a new service whereby individuals could request and be provided a comprehensive list of every time they are referred to in justice records; members contended that individuals could use such a service to improve their ability to commit crimes.